seaube/cpp-toolchain/README.md

 # Portable C++ Toolchain

-The Portable C++ Toolchain is a complete C/C++ toolchain based on LLVM 19.
+The Portable C++ Toolchain is a complete C/C++ toolchain based on LLVM.

 This toolchain has the following goals:
-* Create binaries compatible with a broad variety of Linux distributions and macOS versions
+* Create binaries compatible with a broad variety of Linux distributions
 * Support cross-compilation without necessitating specialty compilers
-* Provide a similar experience on Linux and macOS
+* Provide a similar experience on Linux, macOS, and Windows

 ## Build system integration
 ### Bazel

 This toolchain provides a Bazel rules integration.
+Consult the [release notes](https://github.com/CACI-International/cpp-toolchain/releases) for a quick start guide.
-For more information, see the [Bazel API documentation](bazel).
+For more information, see the [Bazel API documentation](bazel/docs).

+Note that the Bazel integration currently does not target Windows.
+Cross-compiling from Windows hosts to Linux targets is supported.

+### CMake

+This toolchain provides a CMake integration.
+Consult the [release notes](https://github.com/CACI-International/cpp-toolchain/releases) for a quick start guide.

-## Supported targets and versions
+## Supported targets

 ### Linux

-All targets are compiled against kernel 3.10.108, glibc 2.17, and libstdc++ 14.2.

 The following targets are supported:
 * `aarch64-unknown-linux-gnu`